bsdpot/potluck/mariadb/README.md

 Back on the the first server, run `/root/bin/configure-mariadb-slave.sh` with the parameters for second server, replication user and pass, binlog name and position.

-(untested, do not run in production environment yet)

 You can use a loadbalancing/failover TCP proxy to make use of this.